 Programme Coordination Team Members

-Head of Programme Coordination Team: Professor Rosie Hails (Centre for Ecology & Hydrology (CEH))
+Head of Programme Coordination Team: Professor Rosie Hails (National Trust)

-Rosie is CEH Science Director for Biodiversity and Ecosystems Services.
+Rosie is currently Director of Nature & Science at the National Trust and formerly CEH Science Director for Biodiversity and Ecosystems Services.
 In collaboration with the Society of Biology (SB) and the British Ecological Society (BES), she founded the Natural Capital Initiative, a partnership between CEH, the Society of Biology, the British Ecological Society and the James Hutton Institute which brings together scientists, policy-makers, business, industry and others to show what the concept of natural capital means in practice.
 She is Chair of the Advisory Committee on Releases to the Environment (ACRE) and a member of the Natural Environment Research Council Science Board as well as Council member of the RSPB and also SIRN (Sustainable Intensification Research Network).